OWASP/CheatSheetSeries/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md

 ### Scenarios

-The cipher strings are based on the recommendation to setup your policy to get a whitelist for your ciphers as described in the *[Transport Layer Protection Cheat Sheet (Rule - Only Support Strong Cryptographic Ciphers)](Transport_Layer_Protection_Cheat_Sheet.md)*.
+The cipher strings are based on the recommendation to setup your policy to get an allow list for your ciphers as described in the *[Transport Layer Protection Cheat Sheet (Rule - Only Support Strong Cryptographic Ciphers)](Transport_Layer_Protection_Cheat_Sheet.md)*.
 The latest and strongest ciphers as well as additional improvements are solely available with TLSv1.3, older protocols don't support them.
 Please find enclosed all supported protocols by the scenario.

 Finally we have compiled the oldest versions of different client agents that are still compatible with a cipher string.
 We provide this information according to the ciphers and protocols supported by browsers, libraries, bots on the basis of *[ssllabs's list of user agent capabilities](https://www.ssllabs.com/ssltest/clients.html)* and tests on our own.